Itera/spring/README.md

 It is a standard java bean - so you must define setters and getters (or use lombok or a kotlin data class)

-You can nest configuration classes and build out a property heirarchy.
+You can nest configuration classes and build out a property hierarchy.

 ---